Greater Manchester Community Delirium Toolkit

-The toolkit has been piloted by five locality community-based teams in Greater Manchester, from July – December 2020.
-This included seeking feedback on the Greater Manchester delirium leaflet.
+We piloted the toolkit in five localities, with urgent care/admission avoidance/intermediate care teams in 2020.
+This included seeking feedback on the Greater Manchester delirium leaflet (now available in ten languages – print, audio and video).
 We have incorporated the pilot findings and feedback in the final versions below.
 The intended benefits of the pilot were the early detection of delirium, improved outcomes, such as reduced hospital admission, and to provide information for patients and family members.
 The report from the pilot is available Greater Manchester Community Delirium Toolkit Pilot Report March 2021 (1) .
-The community delirium toolkit was successfully implemented and 70% of the patients that were diagnosed with delirium were able to avoid hospital admission and were safely managed at home.

 The basis for the development of the toolkit was the Greater Manchester approach to delirium, which outlines Greater Manchester’s position on the recommendations for a person-centred pathway for those susceptible to delirium in all setting.

 We’ve been in conversation with community colleagues who have been involved in either piloting or implementing the community delirium toolkit and have four films and a podcast available.

 The individual documents which make up the toolkit can be found below, along with optional resources.
 The links will lead directly to the named documents.

 - Key document 1 How to identify and manage delirium

 - Key document 2 The 4AT assessment tool for delirium

 - Key document 3.
 Greater Manchester community delirium TIME bundle Key document

 - Greater Manchester delirium Leaflet short version